 You won’t feel any pain or discomfort during or immediately after your extraction due to the numbing and sedation used during the procedure.
 However, you will start to experience symptoms including pain, discomfort, swelling, bruising, and bleeding within a few hours following your extraction.
 These symptoms usually peak within the first 2-3 days, and then start to fade as you heal.
 You will typically need to eat a diet of mostly soft foods for about 5-7 days after your treatment, so plan accordingly.

 Overall, it will take about 1-2 weeks for your extraction site to heal completely.
 Following the recovery instructions provided to you by your dentist will enhance your healing progress.
 If you are still feeling a lot of pain and discomfort 1-2 weeks after your extraction, this is not normal.
-Contact your dentist for a follow-up appointment.
+Contact your dentist in Wesley Chapel, FL for a follow-up appointment.

 Usually.
 Tooth extractions that are required to remove impacted wisdom teeth, or damaged or decayed teeth, are typically covered by insurance.
 However, we recommend that you contact your insurance provider and work with them to fully understand your coverage and benefits.